 OK, so I’m going to make a condensed info section for my plugin.

-In the top of text editor, I put the following:
+At the top of the text editor, I put the following:

 Plugin Name: Remove Bio Box